Approachability in unknown games: Online learning meets multi-objective optimization: A general class of ambitious enough target functions

 \end{definition}

-The set $\cG_\varphi$ is the graph of the set-valued mapping $m \in K \to \cC_{\varphi(m)}$.
-The second part of the definition above coincides with the first one in the case of a continuous $\varphi$, as we prove in Section~\ref{sec:B1}.
-(In general, it is weaker, though.)
-It is useful in the case of non-continuous target functions to avoid lack of convergence due to errors at early stages.
-The following lemma is proved by means of two examples in Section~\ref{sec:ex}.
+We always have that~\eqref{eq:cv} entails \eqref{eq:cvgal}, with or without continuity of $\varphi$.
+The condition~\eqref{eq:cvgal} is however less restrictive in general and it is useful in the case of non-continuous target functions (e.g., to avoid lack of convergence due to errors at early stages).
+But for continuous target functions $\varphi$, the two definitions~\eqref{eq:cv} and~\eqref{eq:cvgal} are equivalent.
+We prove these two facts in Section~\ref{sec:B1} in the appendix.

+The defining equalities~\eqref{eq:phistar} for $\varphi^\star$ show that this function is continuous (it is even a Lipschitz function with constant $1$ in the $\ell_p$--norm).
+We already showed in Section~\ref{sec:varphistar} that the target function $\varphi^\star$ is not achievable in general.